One step you can take is to make heart-healthy lifestyle changes, which can include:

 - Aiming for a Healthy Weight.
-If you’re overweight or obese, work with your doctor to create a reasonable weight-loss plan.
-Controlling your weight helps you control carotid artery disease risk factors.
+If you’re overweight or obese, work with your doctor to create a reasonable plan for weight loss.
+Controlling your weight helps you control risk factors for carotid artery disease.

-Try to do physical activity regularly.
+- Physical Activity.
+Be as physically active as you can.
 Physical activity can improve your fitness level and your health.
-Ask your doctor about what types of activity are safe for you.
+Ask your doctor what types and amounts of activity are safe for you.
 Read more about Physical Activity and Your Heart.

-Other steps that can prevent or delay carotid artery disease include knowing your family history of health problems related to carotid artery disease.
-If you or someone in your family has this disease, be sure to tell your doctor.
+Other steps that can prevent or delay carotid artery disease include knowing your family history of carotid artery disease.
+If you or someone in your family has carotid artery disease, be sure to tell your doctor.

-If lifestyle changes aren’t enough, you also may need medicines to control your risk factors.
-Take all of your medicines as prescribed.
+If lifestyle changes aren’t enough, your doctor may prescribe medicines to control your carotid artery disease risk factors.
+Take all of your medicines as your doctor advises.